Where are the Best places to shop in London?

 The Revolution of Fashion Carnaby Street

-Two minutes away from Piccadilly Circus and Oxford Circus.
-Carnaby Street is one of the top shopping destinations in London where you may find it the revolution of fashion.
-The Street, with its surrounding 13 streets, features more than 150 different brands and loads of restaurants and bars.
-Walk through the iconic arch and find a mixture of best shops in London, stores with a variety of independent designer names and choices of bars, cafes, English pubs, and restaurants.
+Carnaby Street is two minutes away from Piccadilly Circus and Oxford Circus.
+This is of the top shopping destinations in London where you may find it a revolution of fashion.
+The Street, with its surrounding 13 streets, features over 150 different brands and loads of restaurants and bars.
+Walkthrough the iconic arch and find a mixture of best shops in London, stores with a variety of independent designer names, and choices of bars, cafes, English pubs, and restaurants.
 Here one finds the famous Kingly Court restaurant to relax and enjoy some quality time with the family.
+These will be memorable moments.
+This place will create a complete list of moments that will evoke a keen desire to visit this place again in the future.
+So you should manage your time and places sharply.

 By Bus: 3, 6, 7, 8, 10, 12,13, 15, 23, 25, 55, 73, 88, 94, 98, 139, 159, 176, 390, 453